bmolnar91/workbook/module_web_with_python.md

 Hash algorithms are **one way** functions.
 They turn any amount of data into a **fixed-length** "fingerprint" or "signature" that **cannot be reversed**.
 They also have the property that if the **input changes** by even a tiny bit, the resulting hash is _completely different_.

-Hashing is a digital signature.
-It was originally designed to check if data was modified.

 #### What is the difference between encryption and hashing?
 When would you use which?

 Encryption is a method for encoding information to keep it secret.
 Hashing is a signature for a file or password.

-Encryption:
+**Encryption**:

-- A technique used to maintain the _confidentiality_ of data by converting the data into an undecipherable format.
+- A technique used to maintain the **confidentiality** of data by converting the data into an undecipherable format.
-- At its core, encryption is all about asserting identity and protecting data integrity.
+- At its core, encryption is all about **asserting identity** and **protecting data integrity**.
-- The origin of encrypted messages can be _traced_, thus facilitating _authentication_ of the message source.
+- The origin of encrypted messages can be **traced**, thus facilitating **authentication** of the message source.
 - In case the data gets leaked, it's easy to trace the source.
 In other words, it's easy to trace who did it and when, thus making auditing for accountability easy.
 It helps in resolving security breaches efficiently.
 - Only intended parties with the right private key can read the data.
 - Use encryption whenever you **need** to get the input data back out.
 If you're storing credit card numbers, you need to get them back out at some point, but don't want to store them plain text.
 So instead, store the encrypted version and keep the _key_ as safe as possible.
 - Unlike hashing, encryption always produces a **unique file**.

-Hashing:
+**Hashing**:

-- A string of numbers generated to confirm the _integrity_ of data through hashing algorithms.
+- A string of numbers generated to confirm the **integrity** of data through hashing algorithms.
 - Unlike encryption, hashing serves as a checksum to ensure that a particular piece of data or a file hasn't been altered.
 - Hashing is the most suitable way to securely store **passwords**.
-- Hashing is helpful in comparing a value with a stored value, hence avoiding _duplication_.
+- Hashing is helpful in comparing a value with a stored value, hence **avoiding duplication**.
 This can be done by storing the hash with a _salt_, and then with any future login attempts, hash the passwords that the users enter and compare it with the stored hash.
-- Hashing is used in a variety of digital certificates, including _SSL certificates_.
+- Hashing is used in a variety of digital certificates, including _TLS/SSL certificates_.
 - Hashing helps you find specific data in a huge **database**.
 - Unlike with encryption, hashing may produce **hash collisions**.